EU's Rehn warns against Cypriot exit from euro zone

 Rehn also said Europe needed to stick to austerity measures in spite of calls after a deadlocked Italian vote to spend more to encourage growth.

-“Given that, on average, debt exceeds 90 percent of gross domestic product in the EU, I don’t think there’s any room for manoeuvre to leave the path of budgetary consolidation,” he said.
+“Given that, on average, debt exceeds 90 percent of gross domestic product in the EU, I don’t think there’s any room for maneuver to leave the path of budgetary consolidation,” he said.

 “We won’t solve our growth problems by piling new debt on top of our old debt.”